Google Translate Button

 • What protocol does the church have in place to navigate all the circumstances for when it is discovered a leader has been disqualified?

-• How will the church minister, encourage, and help the disqualified leader as a brother/sister in Christ?
+• How will the church minister to, encourage, and help the disqualified leader as a brother/sister in Christ?

-• How will the church minister, encourage, and help the family of the disqualified leader?
+• How will the church minister to, encourage, and help the family of the disqualified leader?

-• How will the church prevent themselves from unnecessarily ostracizing the family of the disqualified leader?
+• How will the church prevent itself from ostracizing the family of the disqualified leader unnecessarily?

-• How is Christ best represented and the Gospel adorned in the church and in the community- Restoring the leader to leadership or never restoring the leader to leadership?
-Is there a path to being restored to leadership, if so, when and how?
+• How is Christ best represented and the Gospel adorned in the church and in the community- Restoring the leader to leadership or not?
+Is there a path to being restored to leadership?
+If so, when and how?

 • How is the church preventing the spread of gossip and slander in the community?

-• If the disqualified leader is unrepentant, and excommunicated, how is the church helping facilitate accountability with other local churches?
+• If the disqualified leader is unrepentant and banned from fellowship, how is the church helping facilitate accountability with other local churches?

 Concerning your ministry outside of your local church: